Asparagus densiflorus

 Asparagus densiflorus (among several species colloquially called asparagus ferns; no relation to actual ferns), or the foxtail fern (asparagus) or plume fern, is a variable, evergreen-perennial plant related to cultivated, edible asparagus.

 It is native to southern Africa, from Mozambique to South Africa, but is widely cultivated.

 Related species

 Foxtail asparagus is part of a group of similar-looking and related Asparagus species native to Africa, including Asparagus aethiopicus ("Sprenger's asparagus"), A. confertus and A. krebsianus.

-A. densiflorus has been occasionally confused with A. aethiopicus—a different, spikier, more rambling and pendant species—thus some sources provide incorrect information in reference to A. densiflorus.
+It is mainly found in rocky open forest, savanna thickets and coastal regions of southeastern South Africa.
+Asparagus densiflorus has been occasionally confused with Asparagus aethiopicus—a different, spikier, more rambling and pendant species—thus some sources provide incorrect information in reference to A. densiflorus.
 The plant formerly often grown as A. densiflorus var.
 'Sprengeri' is, simply, A. densiflorus.
 Furthermore, the species known as A. densiflorus var.
 'Meyersii' remains A. densiflorus, as well.

 As a whole, the Asparagus genera is part of a larger botanical order, the Asparagales, which groups together other related plant families such as the agaves, cordylines, dracaenas, orchids, ponytail palms, snake and spider plants, and yuccas (Joshua trees).